nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 ## Loading Indication

-If you like to indicate to the user that you're fetching a page, you can extend the `PaginatedDataSource<T, Q>` with a corresponding property:
+If you like to indicate to the user that you're fetching a page, you can extend the `PaginatedDataSource<T, Q>` with a corresponding observable property based on a private subject:

 ```typescript
 private loading = new Subject<boolean>();